Updated November 2019

 I used to just use an eye mask I had gotten for free on a flight, but recently I upgraded to a nicer one and oh my goodness, the best $10 I’ve ever spent!
 I use this eye mask and am seriously in love with it.

 Dan gave me a headphone splitter for Christmas, which meant that we could listen to music and watch movies together on long bus or train rides.
 It’s a small thing but was so helpful – I would definitely recommend getting one if you’ll be traveling with other people.
-You can even get a six-way splitter if you’re traveling in a larger group.
+You can even get a five-way splitter if you’re traveling in a larger group.

 If you’re on a budget then you’ll probably be having a lot of supermarket meals (unless you’re in street food heaven Southeast Asia) and having some lightweight cutlery will make your life so much easier!
 It’s something I never thought about packing until I found myself stuck in the Uzbek desert ripping up tomatoes and bread with my teeth, but now I at least carry a butter knife with me everywhere.